proxymc/it-specialist-projects/CISCO/Packet-Tracer/File_and_Data_Integrity_Checks.md

 # Packet Tracer - File and Data Integrity Checks

+## 📌Overview
+In this lab, we will verify the integrity of multiple files using hashes to ensure they have not been tampered with.
+If any discrepancies are found, the files will be transferred to a designated analyst for further investigation.
+This exercise simulates real-world cybersecurity practices for maintaining data integrity.

-## Objectives
+### Objectives

 - Recover files after a cyber attack.
 - Use hashing to verify file integrity.
 - Use HMAC to verify file integrity.

-## Background

-In this lab, we will verify the integrity of multiple files using hashes to ensure they have not been tampered with.
-If any discrepancies are found, the files will be transferred to a designated analyst for further investigation.
-This exercise simulates real-world cybersecurity practices for maintaining data integrity.

-## Resources
+### Resources

 - **CSE-LABVM** installed in VirtualBox
 - **Packet Tracer** for network simulation

+---
 ## Instructions

 ### Part 1: Recover Files after a Cyber Attack